Kinetics of Deposition in the Diffusion-Controlled Limit: Adsorption of Diffusing Disks

-when $d>1$.
-The jamming exponent \eqref{d>1} becomes infinite if $d=1$.
-This means that the algebraic approach \eqref{alg:approach} is no longer valid.
-(The disks are segments when $d=1$, they remain parallel to one-dimensional substrate, diffuse in the two-dimensional half-space and adhere to the substrate upon touching it.)
-We shall argue that for $d=1$ the asymptotic approach to the jamming coverage is just slightly slower than pure exponential:

-Let us first establish \eqref{2d}.
-Around each adsorbed disk there is an exclusion zone (its radius is twice that of the disk, Fig.~\ref{fig-ads-target}).
-When a new disk from the bulk adsorbs, its center touches the substrate at a target zone.
-As the substrate approaches jamming, the target zones become small and almost all of them acquire triangular shapes (more precisely, they have arcs-shaped sides whose radius is twice that of the disks, see Fig.~\ref{fig-ads-target}).
-The separation between target zones grow indefinitely and in a jammed configuration there are no target zones.
-Hence in the long time regime we can ignore the interaction between target zones.
-This greatly simplifies the determination the asymptotic behavior of the coverage and it was the chief idea of Pomeau \cite{P80} and Swendsen \cite{Sw81} in the case of the RSA model that led to \eqref{alg:approach} with $\sigma=1/d$.
-This remains valid in our case, although the elimination of the target zones proceeds in a different manner.
+Let us start with the most important case of adsorption on the plane ($d=2$).
+In the long-time limit there is little room for new disks, namely their centers can land into disconnected target zones which are roughly triangular in shape (more precisely, they have arc-shaped sides whose radius is twice that of the disks; see Fig.~\ref{Fig:zone}).
+The separation between remaining target zones grows indefinitely and in the long-time regime one can ignore interactions between target zones.
+This greatly simplifies the determination of the asymptotic behavior of the coverage and it was the chief idea of Pomeau \cite{P80} and Swendsen \cite{Sw81} in the case of the RSA model that led to \eqref{alg:approach} with $\sigma=1/d$.
+The same holds in our case, although the elimination of the target zones proceeds in a different manner.

 Denote by $c(\ell,t)$ the density of target zones of linear size $\ell$.
-In the long time limit almost all target zones are very small, $\ell\ll R$ where $R$ is the radius of disks.
-The density $c(\ell,t)$ decays according to the rate equation
+In the long time limit almost all target zones are very small, $\ell\ll R$ where $R$ is the radius of disks, well-separated and effectively non-interacting, so the density $c(\ell,t)$ decays according to the linear rate equation

-where $D$ is the diffusion coefficient, $n_\infty$ is the density of the disks far away from the target, and $A_2$ is a numerical factor.
-Accepting \eqref{ct} we get